|Stuard Hameroff and Penrose|

 Finally Minsky says that “[t]his is what I see in Penrose's quest for a new basic principle of physics that will account for consciousness”.
-This is exactly what David Chalmers is also doing; though his (possible) First Principles are certainly not the same as Penrose's.
+This is exactly what the philosopher David Chalmers is also doing; though his (possible) First Principles are certainly not the same as Penrose's.

 Thus could Roger Penrose's position be entirely motivated by scientific anti-reductionism?
 Doctor Susan Blackmore certainly thinks that this is an important motivation.
 Or at least the programme maker in the following quote does.
 She writes:

 “Finally they got to consciousness.
 With clever computer graphics and Horizonesque hype they explained that brave scientists, going against the reductionist grain, can now explain the power of the mind to transcend death.
 It all comes down to quantum coherence in the microtubules.
 And to make sure the viewer knows that this is 'real science' the ponderous voice-over declared 'Their theory is based on a well established field of science; the laws of general relativity, as discovered by Einstein.'...”

 Sure, Blackmore's talking here about “near-death experiences” (NDEs).
 Yet those who believe in this – or at least some of them - have found succor in “quantum coherence in the microtubules”.
 Now don't those things sound very scientific?
 Of course we'll now need to know what quantum coherence is.
 (Or is it really a case of needing to know whether or not the believers in NDEs actually have any idea of what quantum coherence is?)